Casa Zimbabwe: History

 Every house in BSC has mural painted on its walls.
 This is especially true in CZ, where almost all of the public walls are painted.
 However, these were white until the late '70s.
 According to member folklore the album cover of Pink Floyd's Dark Side of The Moon was the first one painted.
 By 1990s almost half the walls were covered with art.
 Many murals had to be removed due to a seismic retrofitting in the spring of 2007.

 In the early spring of the 2020 COVID-19 pandemic CZ instituted a self quarantine and no visitors policy.
 There were approximately 50 members living in the house during that period.

 Members

-The residents and boarders of CZ are the members of the cooperative, with fee of approximately $7,700 for 2020 academic school year, covering full room and board.
-Like in other houses each member is required to provide a five-hour work shift.
-Council meetings are held every week, members gather to discuss house business with decisions made through majority votes.
 Members of CZ often refer to themselves as "Czars."

+Residents of CZ are members of the BSC.
+Members pay roughly $9,972 in rent for the 2026-27 academic school year, covering full room and board.
+Like in other houses, each member is required to provide five hours of workshift per week.
+Council meetings occur weekly for members to discuss house business and vote on decisions.
+In addition to council, members can attend Board Meetings to discuss and vote on issues regarding the BSC as a whole.